For Students Who Have Been Approved For Notetakers

 - Attend the first day of classes to determine whether the professor has made notes available through other means or supplemental notes will not be needed.

 - Contact Student Accessibility Services (SAS) after the first day of classes to eliminate those classes where notes are not necessary.

 - If you drop or withdraw from a course, please notify SAS so that the search for a notetaker may be halted or the current notetaker let go.
 Alternately, if you add a course, please let SAS know so we can start recruiting a notetaker as soon as possible.

 - Note: It is possible to request a notetaker later in the semester, but be aware that it will still take time to recruit one so plan accordingly.

 Notes are distributed via BOX folder accessed from your MaineStreet Launchpad.
 Shortly after you are notified that a notetaker is found, you should see a folder labeled, for example: “SAS Notes CHY 121-0001”.
 Notes will be posted in that folder as an PDF or Word document.
 Please download and save the files, notetaker folders are deleted shortly after the end of every semester.

 Students will attend class and participate in class discussions and to the extent you are able, are encouraged to take their own notes in addition to the notetaker’s notes.

 Students are expected to keep up with readings and class assignments.
 To do this, you are encouraged to view and download your notes on a regular basis.

-If students are not receiving notes or find them lacking, please contact the Notetaker Coordinator Merlin Littlefield via First Class or by calling 581-2317 immediately so this problem can be corrected.
+If students are not receiving notes or find them lacking, please contact the Notetaker Coordinator Merlin Littlefield via email or by calling 581-2317 immediately so this problem can be corrected.

 If it becomes clear that notes aren’t being viewed on a regular basis, then this accommodation will come under review.